 There is a number of factors that can influence the behaviour and response of an individual and can cause its extinction.

 - The duration of the conditioning process plays a vital role in the strength of the response.
-Longer the duration of conditioning of a particular behaviour the longer will be its a response which will make the extinction a rare possibility.
+The longer the duration of conditioning of a particular behaviour the longer will be its response which will make the extinction a rare possibility.

 Even after an extinction the behaviour still continues to remain exposed even after the removal of reinforcement altogether.